We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 And let’s not forget that for those of us who are old enough, this is an instant flashback to the 80s and 90s.
 At least fanny packs are more stylish now than they used to be!

 For some people, a purse is the way to go and that’s that!
+If that’s that case, you must consider the best type of purse to bring to Disney.
 If you do plan to carry a purse, make sure it’s a crossbody style.

 Again, the crossbody style helps to distribute the weight of the bag a little bit better.
 Crossbody bags also allow you to go completely hands free.
 No need to hold the purse or the strap to keep it on your shoulder.